 With the Rolls-Royce Merlin in demand for use in a number of aircraft a Pratt & Whitney powered Whitley Mk VI was considered in case Merlin engines became unavailable.
 In the end this proposed

 aircraft would never go into production.
 Based on the Mk V the Whitley Mk VII was designed for operational service with Coastal Command.
-This would see the installation of ASV Mk II air-to-service
+This would see the installation of Air-to-Surface Vessel Mk II

 radar and the fitting in the rear of the fuselage and bomb-bay of additional fuel tanks.
 A total of 146 would be built.